2009 September | Video Contest News 2009 September : Video Contest News

 I can sort of understand this line of thought but yo…..$20,000 was up for grabs!
 It always amazes me that in every big contest half the entries will be poorly shot, badly lit and have terrible sound.
 Why would Amazon want to give thousands of dollars to an amateur-looking video?

-Even though so much money was at stake there seems to be a real “anti-budget” mentality in the discussion boards on the contest site.
+Even though so much money was at stake there seems to be a real “anti-budget” mentality in the on the contest site.
 Contestants who didn’t have much money to spend feel that people who are already rich enough to own high-end cameras had an unfair advantage.
 There’s even one discussion where contestants proudly compare their hyper-low budgets.

 Like I said, I get the frustration but “best video wins” is the name of the game.
 If you’re new to video contests here is one thing you must lean and accept: Production Quality DOES matter.
 You don’t need a super expensive HD camera and full crew though.
 I once won $5,000 in a contest using a $250 camera from Walmart…which I returned after the shoot.